- SFA is assistance for students matriculated (formally accepted) in a financial aid eligible program (16 credits or more).

 Federal Direct Loans (DL) are low interest loans and includes: Federal Subsidized Stafford Loans, Federal Unsubsidized Stafford Loans and Federal Parent Loans (PLUS).

-- NOTE: New as of 2012 - If you receive a subsidized loan you will be responsible for the interest that accrues while your loan is in the six (6) month grace period.
+- NOTE: As of 2012 - If you receive a subsidized loan you will be responsible for the interest that accrues while your loan is in the six (6) month grace period.
 You do not have to make payments during the grace period (unless you choose to) but the interest will be added (capitalized) to the principal amount of your loan when the grace period ends.
 This provision does not eliminate the interest subsidy while the borrower is in school or during eligible periods of deferment.

 Return of Federal Title IV funds: As mandated by law, students who withdraw from school before the 60% point in a semester will have to repay a portion or all of their aid (see Financial Aid Student handbook Return of title IV Funds at: http://www.ccsnh.edu/sites/default/files/content/documents/finaiddocuments/2013-2014StudentFinancialAidHandbook.pdf